dvahn/convrt.io/README.md

 and afterwards:

-`bash convrt.sh <YOUR MAIL ADDRESS> <YOUR LINKEDIN PASSWORD>`
+`bash convrt.sh`

 After running through the setup, which can take up to a few minutes, CONVRT should be available at localhost:3000.
+Enter your LinkedIn Credentials and wait for convrt to transfer your conversations.